The-Devoyage/devoyage-web/blog/rust_x_js-class_vs_struct/index.md

 await user.add();
 ```

-In rust, we can see similar execution using Traits.
+In Rust, we can see similar execution using Traits.

 ```rust
 // Define a trait named Group